setokk/CovIDetect/README.md

 No "OutOfMemoryError" occured using the extra max heap size argument

 ## Importing project on IDE
-This project is an IntelliJ IDEA JavaFX project."OutOfMemoryError" occured using the extra max heap size argument
+This project is an IntelliJ IDEA JavaFX project.